TylerLu/Developer-Finder/README.md

 ### [OPTIONAL STEP] Register a Twilio account to send SMS

-When a chat is started between two users in the application, the app will send a SMS to notify the user the message was sent to them.
+When a chat is started between two users in the application, the app will send an SMS to notify the user the message was sent to them.

 This app uses a Twilio trial account to send SMS.